-compliance with values of Expected EIRP above the horizon and

-providing a calculation methodology to the theoretical procedure given in the Annex to Resolution 220 [25].

-The Expected EIRP calculation is based on two averaging processes:
+The EEIRP calculation is based on two averaging processes:

-Averaging of beamforming directions
+Calculation of average EIRP pattern based on all test beam directions.

-Averaging over horizontal and vertical angles
+Averaging over horizontal and vertical angles within specified vertical angles bins.

 These two averaging processes are inter-related and should not be viewed as the order in which the calculation is done.

+The required sampling resolution for the EIRP pattern measured per test beam is described in Annex N.3

+N.2 Averaging processes

+In this section the details of the averaging calculation to extract the EEIRP profile from measured EIRP samples is described.

-N.1.1 Averaging over beamforming directions
+N.2.1 Averaging over beamforming directions